TGX 1.1.1

 • depth mode: SHADER_ZBUFFER or SHADER_NOZBUFFER;

-• lighting interpolation: SHADER_FLAT or SHADER_GOURAUD;
+• shading path: SHADER_UNLIT, SHADER_FLAT or SHADER_GOURAUD;

-• texture usage: SHADER_NOTEXTURE or texture-enabled flags;
+• texture usage: SHADER_NOTEXTURE or SHADER_TEXTURE;

 • texture sampling: SHADER_TEXTURE_NEAREST or SHADER_TEXTURE_BILINEAR;